SystemsLab-Sapienza/pump-and-dump-dataset/README.md

 ***Your contribution is very welcome!***

-If you want to help us mantaining the dataset updated, feel free to create a pull request.
+If you want to help us maintain the dataset updated, feel free to create a pull request.

 Please, make sure to fill all the fields of the ```pump_telegram.csv``` in your pull request.
 If you add pump and dumps arranged by groups that are not in the ```group.csv``` file, please update this file as well.